-No matter the nature of your design project, font selection is crucial.
+No matter the nature of your design project, different types of fonts and final font selection is crucial.

 Fonts help communicate a message and convey the feeling associated with the message.
-Picking the right fonts can help how your message or brand is perceived.
+Picking the right fonts for your logos and other design elements can help how your message or brand identity is perceived.

-However, navigating through the different fonts and choosing the right ones can be daunting.
+However, navigating the different fonts and choosing the best fonts can be daunting.

-In this guide, we’ll walk you through the major font types, how they are used, and how to select fonts that communicate the vibe you’re going for.
+In this guide, we’ll walk you through the major font types (from popular sans-serif fonts to decorative fonts), how they are used, and how to select the right font that communicates the vibe you’re going for.

 Table of contents

-Here are the five main types of fonts, pointers on when to use them, and several examples.
+while there are many font variations, here we list the five main types of fonts, pointers on when to use them, and several examples.

 1. Serif fonts